Is it legal to earn money online? This is the big question not many people ask themselves before they dive into digital marketing.

-Disclaimer: I am not a lawyer and this is not and in no means any legal advice.
+Disclaimer: I am not a lawyer and this is not and by no means any legal advice.
 I would recommend you seek legal counsel if there is anything you don’t understand.
 This article is for informational purposes only.

 This is now where it gets a bit tricky.